 Located in the south-east of Phuket, Panwa Beach (sometimes called Khao Kat Beach) isn’t ideal for swimming, but is a scenic and quiet spot with some outstanding hotels.

 Patong is the most built-up beach area in Phuket and offers the widest range of accommodation options on the island.
-The beach itself is attractive, but does get busy.
-Frequent visitors to Patong have welcomed the decision by Thai authorities to relax the ban on sun-loungers and beach umbrellas and these are now allowed in designated zones.
+The beach itself is attractive, but can get busy.
 The popularity of Patong means it isn’t the place to come if you are looking for seclusion.
 On the other hand, Patong has plenty of options for shopping, a huge range of places to eat and a vibrant nightlife scene centred around Bangla Road.

 Baan Yindee Boutique

 Understandably, most visitors to Phuket want to stay at one of the island’s many beach resorts, but if you want to buck the trend you’ll find there are plenty of advantages to staying in Phuket Town.
 Frequent and cheap local buses (‘songthaews’) run from Phuket Town to most of the island’s beaches so you can stay in town and visit a different beach every day during your stay.
 The downside is that from the town centre it can take an hour to get out to some of the beaches.
 Unlike the beach resorts that rely on tourism, Phuket Town has more of a local vibe with accommodation, food and shopping generally better value here than the west coast beach areas.
 You’ll find historic buildings, traditional restaurants and local markets in Phuket Town and if you are travelling solo or on a budget it can be a great place to base yourself.

 The Memory at On On Hotel

 Surin Beach and Pansea Bay